 The only area to really express yourself is with the waistcoat and tie, however a gentleman should never be too bold in this department.
 A single breasted waistcoat in dove grey or buff is traditional but pastel colours work wonderfully and if you prefer a little more detail then double breasted might be a better option.
 The tie should contrast with the waistcoat but compliment the rest of the outfit, and a subtle pattern helps to add some life.
 Fine polka dots work beautifully but you can't go wrong with a club stripe or even a classic paisley.

 Soft coloured shirts are acceptable but a true gentleman always wears white with formal attire to help frame the tie which should be the focus.
-Finish the look with a pocket handkerchief in white cotton, or if you prefer more of a statement then use one to match your tie or opt for a silk rolled-edge hankie with a bright and bold design.
+Finish the look with a pocket handkerchief in white linen, or if you prefer more of a statement then use one to match your tie or opt for a silk rolled-edge hankie with a bright and bold design.

 Our Range For The Queen Anne Enclosure (Grandstand)